Everything you need to keep the hair on your head. If you're into that. Try hims for $5.

 Most studies of long-term finasteride use corroborate those figures.
 A 1992 study of finasteride resulted in no reports of negative sexual side effects in the 895 men that used the treatment for 12 months, even at a 5mg daily dose.

 Over the course of 24 months, the only negative side effects reported were reduced libido and ejaculation issues, which affected approximately one percent of patients.

 Other studies show similar results.
 A 48-week trial of finasteride that involved 212 men resulted in two people experiencing sexual side effects from finasteride, with one person in the placebo group also reporting sexual side effects.

 Participants in this study also reported that the negative effects stopped after they stopped using finasteride.

-As a whole, the data shows that finasteride is safe and that side effects are rare, reversible and non-permanent.
+As a whole, the data shows that finasteride is safe and that side effects are rare, reversible and generally not permanent.
 It also shows that many of the perceived side effects of finasteride could be the result of a placebo effect.